ckeditor/ckeditor4-docs/guides/dev/jquery/README.md

 ## The .val() Method

 Because setting and retrieving the editor data is a common operation, the jQuery Adapter also provides a dedicated {@link CKEDITOR_Adapters.jQuery#val val()} method that is an extension of the original [jQuery val()](http://api.jquery.com/val/) method.
 It works similarily to the jQuery version and gets the value of the first element in the set of matched elements or sets the value of every matched element.
-Additionally it allows you to get or set the contents of the framed editor.
+Additionally it allows you to get or set the contents of the classic editor.

 	// Get the editor data.
 	var data = $( 'textarea.editor' ).val();